r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 - File size decreased ~10x to 110 kB, with the same appearance
 - The resume became more readable by machines
-- AI agents could programatically pull and edit the most relevant bullet points into the HTML resume based on a given job description
+- AI agents could programmatically pull and edit the most relevant bullet points into the HTML resume based on a given job description

 #### Resume Tailoring

-The best way to match your experience to job descriptions is to fill applications that you're qualified for.
+The best way to match your experience to job descriptions is to fill out applications that you're qualified for.
 We'll cover that later in finding applications.
 Once you've found a listing that matches your experience, you'll want to prioritize bullet points that match the listing, and ensure the wording